nichoth/events/README.md

 Note the new function cannot subscribe to events, only emit them.

 ### emitter.createChild (events, prefix)
-Create a new `emit` function, with another prefix.
+Create a new `emit` function, with a new prefix.

 ```js
 test('child event emitter', t => {